What We Know About The Attack On Saudi Oil Facilities

 The strike was large and sophisticated

 Images from commercial satellites released by the U.S. government show at least 17 points of impact at the two sites.
 The larger facility, known as Abqaiq, is one of the world's most important oil production facilities and has long been a potential target for attack.
-Within that vast plant, the perpetrators seemed to have singled out valuable equipment that would be difficult to replace, and storage tanks that might contain flammable materials.
+Within that vast plant, the perpetrators seemed to have singled out valuable equipment that would be difficult to replace and storage tanks that might contain flammable materials.

-The group which has claimed responsibility probably didn't do it
+The group that has claimed responsibility probably didn't do it

 Shortly after the attack, Houthi rebels in Yemen announced that they had launched drones against the Saudi facilities.
 The Houthis have conducted numerous drone attacks inside Saudi Arabia in the past, but there are a number of reasons to question their latest claim.

-The first reason is simple math: there were 17 impact points, but Houthi spokesman Yahya Saree said that only 10 drones were launched by the rebel group.
+The first reason is simple math: There were 17 impact points, but Houthi spokesman Yahya Saree said that only 10 drones were launched by the rebel group.

 Second is the matter of distance.
 The facilities that were struck lie roughly 500 miles from Yemen's border with Saudi Arabia.
 The Houthi weapons that have been used thus far simply don't have the range.